Tom Hanks Returns to Host SNL at Home After Coronavirus Recovery

 “Will it be weird to see sketches without big sets and costumes?
 Sure.”
 Hanks said.
 Then he echoed Rudy Giuliani in the first show back after 9/11 when he added, “But will it make you laugh?
 Eh, you know, it's SNL.
 There will be some good stuff, maybe one or two stinkers, you know the drill.”

 The rest of the show featured a music video of Pete Davidson singing a Drake-inspired song and McKinnon as Ruth Bader Ginsburg showing off her work-out routine.
-Larry David gave an update as Bernie Sanders from home.
+Larry David checked in as Bernie Sanders from his home.
 Another sketch skewered the politics of Zoom conference calls.

 Overall, it was looser and more experimental than a typical SNL episode.
 It may not have been live, but it was clear the cast was having more fun than usual.